 When making your selections, there are no strict rules to abide by.
 However, many homeowners these days are electing to use a chrome or brushed nickel color.

 While the handles and pulls don’t necessarily need to match your faucets and other amenities, they should work to complement the rest of your cabinets and the style you are looking to present.

 When choosing accents for your kitchen cabinets, many times, the choices you make are bold statements in relation to the tone you want to set for your home.
 This process should not be done on a whim.

-At San Diego Kitchen Pros, our near 30 years of experience in kitchen remodels has given us a keen eye for this type of design work.
+At San Diego Kitchen Pros, our near 30 years of experience in kitchen remodels and cabinet refacing in San Diego has given us a keen eye for this type of design work.
 Whatever style you are going for, we will work with you and provide the proper guidance to help you get the most out of your kitchen cabinets.